 Burn Evolved is a weight loss supplement sold by a brand called SCULPTnation.
 The brand describes the supplement as a “nuclear bomb for fat loss” that can “torch body fat.”

-In this article we’ll review every ingredient in Burn Evolved based on medical research to give our take on whether the supplement is likely to be effective for weight loss, and whether we consider any of the ingredients potentially harmful.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Burn Evolved based on research studies to give our take on whether or not the supplement is likely to be effective for weight loss.

 Capsimax is a patented cayenne fruit extract that was found to cause a small but statistically significant amount of weight loss in a 2018 clinical trial at the same dose as that in Burn Evolved.